khs1994-docker/lnmp/README.md

 ## Privacy

-We send OS type and IP data to us data collextion server, please set true to help us improve.
+We send OS type and IP data to us data collection server, please set true (default) to help us improve.

 You can edit `.env` file `DATA_COLLECTION=false` to disable it.